pranjay-poddar/Dev-Geeks/React-JS Projects/shopping-list/README.md

 <img src="https://badges.frapsoft.com/os/v1/open-source.svg?v=103">
 </p>

  <p align="justify">
 A shopping list is a list of items needed to be purchased by a shopper.
+This project is made in React.js
  </p>

  <h2> Steps</h2> <p align="justify">